ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 ### Create

 * callback: `func(key string, value proto.Message) (metadata interface{}, err error)`
-* "C" from CRUD, implementing operation to create a new value
+* "C" from CRUD, implements the operation to create a new value
 * **mandatory for descriptors that describe values received from NB**, but optional for descriptors with only `OBTAINED` values in their scope - i.e. values received from SB via notifications as already created